jdittrich/userNeedResearchBook/text/allURBook.md

 here are some of the questions

 -   Can you describe the worst experience in your day so far?
--   Can you tell me how you create a graphic/layout?
+-   Can you tell me how you create a layout?
 -   Can you tell me what makes a client »difficult«
 -   Can you describe how do you get new ideas?

 </div>

-All these questions start with »…can you describe« or »…can you tell me«, which encourages a longer answer (a describing or telling is considered not to be just a word).
-In addition all sentences contain a *Why-*, *What-* or *How-*.
-These question words, again, suggest some more elaborate answer, not just one or two words.
+All these questions start with »…can you describe« or »…can you tell me«, which encourages a longer answer (»describing« or »telling« is something needs usually more than one word).
+In addition, all sentences contain a *Why-*, *What-* or *How-*.
+These question words, again, suggest an elaborate answer, not just one or two words.

 Thus, a template for such questions would look like *»tell me [how/why/what] +